 Graduate programmes generally offer somewhere around £25,000 per year, often with a signing bonus and competitive benefits.
 If you do well, when you complete the programme you can expect a permanent job and a raise to around £30,000.

-View Bright Network's list of consumer, retail and FMCG graduate schemes today to kick-start your journey into the sector.
+Browse graduate jobs in Bright Network's list of consumer, retail and FMCG jobs today to kick-start your journey into the sector.